Alpha110R/Snitch_Presentation/README.md

 # Snitch - Final Project For My Degree -> Software Engineering
-# :star2: The Project Got To The Top 5 Projects :star2:
+# :star2:5️⃣ Snitch Is One Of The Top 5 In My Year 5️⃣:star2:
 ### Snitch is an Android-based application designed to connect parents with their new drivers.
 The application provides real-time tracking of the driving, interprets the driving behavior of the driver, and monitors unusual driving events
 ![ic_launcher_foreground](https://github.com/Alpha110R/Snitch_Presentation/assets/68230416/3cf9802a-5c14-4254-80ee-99cfe65f2b6c)
 # :star2: :zap: What Is Snitch? :zap: :star2: